DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models: Related Works

 \subsection{Hallucination in LVLMs}

-Although LVLMs have proven effective in handling vision-language tasks, they continue to suffer from significant hallucination issues.
-These hallucinations can be broadly classified into three types: object, attribute, and relational hallucinations.
-Object hallucinations refer to the incorrect identification of objects in images, attribute hallucinations pertain to misattributions of object characteristics (\eg, color), and relational hallucinations involve errors in describing the spatial or contextual relationships between objects (\eg, ``up'', ``down'', ``left'', ``right'', \etc).
-The evaluation of hallucinations can be divided into two categories: discriminative and generative tasks.
-Discriminative hallucination assessments \cite{li2023evaluating, lovenia2023negative, hu2023ciem}, typically involve yes/no questions (\eg, ``Are there four dogs in this image?'') to assess the hallucination of LVLMs.
-In contrast, generative hallucination assessments \cite{gunjal2024detecting, liu2023mitigating, jing2023faithscore, wang2023evaluation, sun2023aligning, wang2023llm} evaluate hallucinations of LVLMs based on its open-ended responses.
+Despite their effectiveness in vision-language tasks, LVLMs still face significant challenges with hallucinations.
+These hallucinations can be categorized into three distinct types: object, attribute, and relational hallucinations.
+Object hallucinations occur when models incorrectly identify objects within images.
+Attribute hallucinations includes state, number and action.
+Relational hallucinations, stem from errors in understanding spatial or contextual relationships between objects (\eg, ``above,'' ``below,'' ``left,'' or ``right'').
+The evaluation of these hallucinations can be broadly divided into two categories: discriminative and generative tasks.
+Discriminative hallucination evaluations \cite{li2023evaluating, lovenia2023negative, hu2023ciem} typically involve yes/no questions (\eg, ``Is the lemon green in this image?'') to assess hallucinations in LVLMs.
+Generative hallucination assessments \cite{gunjal2024detecting, liu2023mitigating, jing2023faithscore, wang2023evaluation, sun2023aligning, wang2023llm}, in contrast, evaluate hallucinations based on the generative responses produced by LVLMs.